 Install the orifice hole at the 12:00 position as shown in Fig. A17.23.

-A17.1 Locating Camshaft “Flats”

 A17.1 Insure all four camshafts are positioned with flats parallel to rocker cover sealing surface.
 Positioning the flats parallel assures that the cam lobes are all on a portion of the base circle and the engine will thereby be a free spin so you can rotate the crankshaft without the pistons hitting the valves (See Fig.A17.1).